 Sometimes, despite your best efforts, Baby wakes up exhausted.
-Maybe he had trouble falling asleep and kept asking for one more drink of water.
-Or maybe family friends came over unexpectedly last night, and he got to bed later than usual.
+Maybe they had trouble falling asleep and kept asking for one more drink of water.
+Or maybe family friends came over unexpectedly last night, and they got to bed later than usual.
 Regardless of the reason, a sleep-deprived toddler means it will be a very long day for both of you.

 What can you do to ensure Baby gets enough sleep?
 And what’s a reasonable bedtime for a three-year-old?

 Getting enough zzzzzzzs . . .

-With Baby now almost three, it’s a great time to begin thinking about bedtimes and whether or not anything should change with his upcoming birthday.
+With Baby now almost three, it’s a great time to begin thinking about bedtimes and whether or not anything should change with their upcoming birthday.
 In order to determine a workable bedtime, it’s important to look first at how much sleep a three-year-old needs.

 According to guidelines issued by the American Academy of Sleep Medicine – and supported by the American Academy of Pediatrics – children between the ages of three and five need 10 to 13 hours of sleep a day – and this includes naps.